-The latest studies on diabetes show that a vegetarian diet high in complex carbohydrates and fiber (which are found only in plant foods) and low in fat is the best dietary prescription for controlling diabetes...
+The latest studies on diabetes show that a vegetarian diet high in complex carbohydrates and fiber (which are found only in plant foods) and low in fat is the best dietary prescription for controlling and preventing diabetes...

 A vegetarian diet helps prevent cancer.
 Studies of vegetarians show that death rates from cancer are only about one-half to three-quarters of the general population's death rates...

 Vegetarians are less likely to form either kidney stones or gallstones.
 In addition, vegetarians may also be at lower risk for osteoporosis because they eat little or no animal protein...

 It’s easy to plan vegetarian diets that meet all your nutrient needs."

 Apr.
 19, 2017 - Physicians Committee for Responsible Medicine